-The Overdrive-Match ROM command followed by a 64-bit ROM sequence transmitted at overdrive speed allows the bus master to address a specific DS1922E on a multidrop bus and to simultaneously set it in Overdrive Mode.
-Only the DS1922E that exactly matches the 64-bit ROM sequence responds to the subsequent memory/control function command.
-Slaves already in Overdrive Mode from a previous Overdrive-Skip ROM or successful Overdrive-Match ROM command remain in Overdrive Mode.
+The Overdrive-Match ROM command followed by a 64-bit ROM sequence transmitted at overdrive speed allows the bus master to address a specific DS1922L/DS1922T on a multidrop bus and to simultaneously set it in overdrive mode.
+Only the DS1922L/DS1922T that exactly matches the 64-bit ROM sequence respond to the subsequent memory/control function command.
+Slaves already in overdrive mode from a previous Overdrive-Skip ROM or successful Overdrive-Match ROM command remain in overdrive mode.
 All overdrive-capable slaves return to standard speed at the next reset pulse of minimum 690μs duration.
 The Overdrive-Match ROM command can be used with a single or multiple devices on the bus.